core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * OSCORE endpoint: a source/destination OSCORE endpoint.
 An OSCORE endpoint is not necessarily also an application endpoint with respect to a certain message.

+* Hop: an endpoint in the end-to-end path between two application endpoints included.

 * Proxy-related options: either of the following (set of) CoAP options used for proxying a CoAP request.
 These CoAP options are defined in {{RFC7252}} and {{I-D.ietf-core-href}}.

    - The Proxy-Uri Option or the Proxy-Cri Option.
 These are relevant when using a forward-proxy.